ShamanthVallem/optimisation-techniques/README.md

 # optimisation-techniques

-This is Web portal to calculate max/min of any objective function using linear programming methods.
+This is a Web portal to calculate max/min value of any objective function using linear programming methods.

-How to run the file:
+<b>How to run the file</b>:
 1. Fork this repository
 2. Clone it into your local repository using "git clone "URL"
 3. Navigate to the project directory using cmd